Illinois Unclaimed Property Finder Application

 • List all professional licenses held for each individual listed in Part II

-• List the license status for each license, including if the license is expired or in a suspended status
+• List the license status for each license, including whether the license is expired or in a suspended status

 • Some examples of professional licenses include, but are not limited to: